jerfletcher/BitNet-wasm/README.md

 # BitNet-WASM: WebAssembly Package for BitNet Operations

 This project provides a complete solution for running BitNet operations in the browser using WebAssembly (WASM).
 It includes a build system, core BitNet operations, and example code for matrix multiplication, tensor transformation, and model loading.
-The implementation is based on the BitNet paper and uses the Emscripten SDK to compile C++ code to WebAssembly.
+The implementation is a WebAssembly port of Microsoft's [BitNet.cpp](https://github.com/microsoft/BitNet) and uses the Emscripten SDK to compile C++ code to WebAssembly.

+## Submodules

+This project includes three key submodules that provide the foundation for BitNet-WASM:

+- **`3rdparty/BitNet`** - The original Microsoft BitNet.cpp repository, which serves as the source implementation for 1-bit LLM inference.
+This is the authoritative reference for BitNet operations and model handling.

+- **`3rdparty/llama.cpp`** - A fork of the llama.cpp project that BitNet.cpp is based on.
+This provides the underlying GGML tensor operations and model loading infrastructure that BitNet extends.

+- **`3rdparty/llama-cpp-wasm`** - A WebAssembly compilation framework for llama.cpp, which serves as the model for making BitNet-WASM work.
+This provides the build patterns and JavaScript integration approaches used in this project.

 ## Table of Contents